stevavoliajvar/stop_cloudflare/PEOPLE.md

+"the site is down when I try to view it ... a Cloudflare error 502?" by [incognitafun](https://twitter.com/IncognitaFun/status/1277662055684857859)

 "here in 2017.
 Then I discovered that I needed a VPN to access it.
 Now I can't access it even with a VPN.
 I tried contacting them when I could access it but never heard back.
 I get Error 1020 from Cloudflare which is a firewall violation.
 Cloudflare's forum suggests..." by [sanfordeliotkn1](https://twitter.com/sanfordeliotkn1/status/1276879262818148358)

 "Thanks!
 The servers aren’t loaded much.
 Everything works fine if to disable Cloudflare proxying.
 The 502 error is coming from Cloudflare not being able to reach a completely operational AWS infrastructure.
 It’s a really mysterious issue." by [sergiishymko](https://twitter.com/SergiiShymko/status/1276581666304094209)